speechbrain/speechbrain/docs/tutorials/advanced.rst

 Are you interested in both federated learning (FL) and speech, but worried about the proper tools to run experiments?
 Today you will get the answer.
 This tutorial introduces how to integrate Flower and SpeechBrain to achieve federated speech model training.

-.. rubric:: `🔗 Inferring on your own SpeechBrain models <advanced/inferring-on-your-own-speechbrain-models.html>`_
+.. rubric:: `🔗 Inferring on your trained SpeechBrain model <advanced/inferring-on-your-own-speechbrain-models.html>`_
    :heading-level: 2

 .. list-table::